The bridge between East and West, where Europe and Asia meet. “If the world were a single state, Istanbul would be it’s capital” – Napoleon Bonaparte.

-The famous Bosphorux Express is a night-train that runs every single day between Bucharest and Istanbul, together with the Balkan Express that comes from Serbia they provide thé experience to travel from all over Europe towards Istanbul.
+The famous Bosphorus Express is a night-train that runs daily between Bucharest and Istanbul.
+Together with the Balkan Express that comes from Serbia they provide thé experience to travel from all over Europe towards Istanbul.
 Nowadays these night-trains have lost a big part of their original glory, as part of the routes are now being covered by buses due to necessary rail maintenance.
 Best of all: no-one seems to know for sure what the situation will be on a given day.
-There have been times that the night-trains only go untill the Turkish border, where you would need to transfer on a bus in the middle of the night.
+There have been times that the night-trains only go untill the Turkish border.
 Nowadays it is more common that the night-trains go all the way to Halkali, a suburb of Istanbul.
 Either way, these ‘hickups’ along the way make for an adventurous night.

 While traveling from Bucharest to Istanbul, which takes a whopping 19 hours I stumbled upon a group of people that had the same nationality as me!
 They were also going to Istanbul and they had the same question in mind as I: ‘how do we get there’?
-The female ticket inspector in Bucharest wasn’t even aware of a train going to Istanbul, all she could do was deny her existance.
-All I knew, after extensive research online, was that we would have to make various transfers along the way – and if we would miss one that would mean that we were stuck there untill the next day.
+The female ticket inspector in Bucharest wasn’t even aware of a train going to Istanbul.
+All she could do was deny her existance.
+I knew, after extensive research online, was that we would have to make various transfers along the way.
+And if we would miss one connection that would mean that we were stuck there untill the next day.
 It turned out that the train we boarded was going to Sofia, the capital of Bulgaria.
 Somewhere along the way we had to make a transfer on a train to Dimitrovgrad, eastern Bulgaria.
 In Dimitrovgrad we could then catch up on the Balkan Express to Kapikule, a border town in Turkey.
 Finally from Kapikule we would be put on a bus that dropped us off in Istanbul.

 It turned out that my research was spot-on.
 Without any issues we arrived in Istanbul, extremely tired.
 As soon as you cross the border with Turkey, around 3 AM, you need to go to the passport control.
 Once you are done you are allowed to walk to the bus and wait for it to depart.
 Now, after some days staying in Istanbul – which you can read about after this section – it was time to go towards Bulgaria.
 I left istanbul with 2 other people who kept me company, both speaking English very well for a change.
 They wanted to go to Bucharest, and I was going to Sofia: our split up point was Dimitrovgrad.
 In Kapikule we had to change to the train to Dimitrovgrad, in which we sat together trying to ignore all the people that wanted to sell cigarettes to us.
 At some point when we were all in relaxed state (feet on the adjacent seats… oh oh oh naughty us).
 Suddenly there is this massive bulgarian ticket officer pointing from outside to one of us very angry.